We’re Hiring!

 - Ability to work with honey bees (not allergic to bee stings).

-- Strong interpersonal skills, ability to keep a positive relationship with colleagues and beekeepers.
+- Strong interpersonal skills, ability to keep a positive relationship with colleagues and farmers.

 - Willingness to work long hours and weekends (when necessary).